Futures and the Async Syntax

 Listing 17-2: Chaining with the await keyword

 With that, we have successfully written our first async function!
-Before we add some code in main to call it, let’s talk a little more about what we have written and what it means.
+Before we add some code in main to call it, let’s talk a little more about what we’ve written and what it means.

 Thus, writing async fn is equivalent to writing a function which returns a future of the return type.
-When the compiler sees a function like async fn page_title in Listing 17-1, it is equivalent to a non-async function defined like this:
+When the compiler sees a function definition such as the async fn page_title in Listing 17-1, it’s equivalent to a non-async function defined like this:

 #![allow(unused)]